boystrange/ProgramVerification/src/Demo.lagda.md

 ```

 Once this script is loaded, we can ask Agda to compute the result of
 applying `fibo` to some numbers.
-By pressing `CTRL-C` followed by
+By pressing `C-c C-n` and then
-`CTRL-N` and then entering 11 we obtain 55, as expected.
+entering `fibo 11` we obtain 55, as expected.

 It is a known fact that the shown implementation of `fibo` is very
 inefficient.
-In fact, the time for computing the $k$-th Fibonacci
+In fact, the time for computing the k-th Fibonacci
-number is exponential in $k$.
+number is exponential in k.
 We can propose a more efficient,
-albeit slightly more complex function that computes the $k$-th
+albeit slightly more complex function that computes the k-th
 Fibonacci number in linear time, as follows.

 ```agda